Distracted Driver Accidents Attorney Denver, Colorado

 Denver Distracted Driver Accident Lawyer

 If a driver’s inattentiveness resulted in you suffering severe injuries or your loved one being killed, it is in your best interest to immediately seek legal representation.
 Donaldson Law, LLC represents clients throughout the Mile High City and surrounding areas in Denver County, Boulder County, Arapahoe County, Adams County, and Jefferson County.

-Jennifer Donaldson is a personal injury attorney in Colorado who has been a recipient of both the AV Preeminent® Peer Review Rating™ from Martindale-Hubbell® and Lawyer of the Year by the Colorado Trial Lawyers Association.
+Jennifer Donaldson is a car accident attorney in Denver, Colorado who has been a recipient of both the AV Preeminent® Peer Review Rating™ from Martindale-Hubbell® and Lawyer of the Year by the Colorado Trial Lawyers Association.
 She will evaluate your case and discuss all of your legal options with you during a free, no-obligation consultation as soon as you call (303) 458-5000 today.

 Types of Distractions in Colorado Accidents